sanjayNH/ICAR/README.md

 db/tests/Postman/ICAR.postman_collection
 ```
 2. Select the icar-samlocal environment
-3. Select the ICAR collection and run examples under the POC folder.
+3. Select the ICAR collection and run the stubbed out requests under the Auth folder.